The science behind meditation

-Neuroscientist Dr Tara Swart and spiritual teacher Adam Martin partner up to answer your questions on meditation.
+Neuroscientist Dr Tara Swart and spiritual teacher Adam Martin answer your questions on the science behind meditation.

 Meditation is the act of gifting something our awareness and attention.
 It isn’t just about sitting in a lotus position with your eyes closed.
-It's not necessarily just stillness of the mind, it can be staring at a flame, crystal, or tuning into a birdsong.
-We need to understand that meditation is a much broader church than we have been led to believe.
+It's not necessarily stillness of the mind either.

-A combination of dance-focused meditation and neuro-linguistic programming is another method.
-Neuro-linguistic programming is the repetition of messages and commands that tips over to hypnotism.
-At its essence, meditation is a much broader and richer framework than people think.
+At its essence, meditation is a much broader and richer framework than people may think.

 Enter your email below to get 10 small habits to build into your everyday routine that are easy as well as weekly braincare tips.

-A study found that women who do yoga three times a week have lower levels of the stress hormone cortisol than age-matched women who don’t.
+There are many studies that have shown the science of meditation and its benefits.
+For example, a study found that women who do yoga (which is a type of moving meditation) three times a week have lower levels of the stress hormone cortisol than age-matched women who don’t.